Why we’re giving our employees time off to vote

-JB: One specific area we discussed was whether we need a specific day off for Civic Duty Day.
-Campers already get one Passion Day a quarter that they can use for volunteering, could this day fall under that?
+JB: We discussed whether we need a specific day off for Civic Duty Day.
+Campers already get one Passion Day a quarter that they can use for volunteering.
+Could this day fall under that?

 KR: We also realized that the US election is not just on the mind of US Campers.
 Our Campers in Australia and the UK care, too.
-We made the choice that, for Campers outside of the US, they can use their "Passion Days" if they'd like to take that day off, but also encourage them to be part of conversations or activities related to the election.
+We made the choice that Campers outside of the US can use their "Passion Days" if they'd like to take that day off, but also encourage them to be part of conversations or activities related to the election.

 When does executive support come in?

-JB: I think before even building the business case, we were having conversations with our executive leadership.
+JB: I think we were having conversations with our executive leadership before even building the business case.

 KR: We try and get our leaders behind everything we do on the P&E team, so our initiatives are really driven by the company and not P&E.

-We’ve actually had a lot of “thank you’s” from Campers since we made the announcement, but I really think we were able to do this because of the culture we’ve created at our company – which is everything from the way Didier is as a CEO, to the actions of every Camper.
+We’ve actually had a lot of “thank you’s” from Campers since we made the announcement.
+Still, I really think we were able to do this because of the culture we’ve created at our company – which is everything from the way Didier is as a CEO, to the actions of every Camper.
 It says a lot about our Culture journey.

 It’s clear at Culture Amp we acknowledge that these experiences outside of work really do impact life at work.
-And we acknowledge that the lines of professional and personal are blurred, especially this year.
+And we recognize that the lines between professional and personal are blurred, especially this year.

-But I know, not all companies are going to be able to do this.
+But I know not all companies will be able to do this.

-Even if an executive team won’t sign off on a full day, you can start with making sure employees feel supported in setting aside time during the day to vote.
-Things like removing nonessential scheduled meetings, or telling employees they don’t have to use paid time off to vote could be smaller but important steps that could be greatly appreciated.
+Even if an executive team won’t sign off on a full day, you can start by making sure employees feel supported by setting aside time during the day to vote.
+Things like removing nonessential scheduled meetings or telling employees they don’t have to use paid time off to vote could be more minor but essential steps that could be greatly appreciated.

-JB: It was also nice to see that other companies are taking a similar stand.
-We’re excited to join The Civic Alliance to publicly state our commitment to voting and provide additional resources to Campers.
-Besides Civic Duy Day, we’re providing Campers materials on canvassing and information on how they can get involved in poll working if they would like.
+JB: It was also nice to see other companies taking a similar stand.
+We’re excited to join The Civic Alliance to publicly state our commitment to voting and providing additional resources to Campers.
+Besides Civic Duy Day, we’re providing Campers materials on canvassing and information on how they can get involved in poll work if they would like.